project-flogo/rules/examples/flogo/trackntrace/README.md

-This recipe demonstrates the capability of rules to track and trace for a flogo app.
-Here three tuples used, tuples description is shown below.
+This example demonstrates the capability of rules to track and trace for a flogo app.
+In this example three tuples used, tuples description is shown below.

 ```json
 {